godotengine/godot-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 - **Importer** Which import method is used. ubfx handles fbx files as fbx files.
   FBX2glTF converts FBX files to glTF on import and requires additional setup.
-  FBX2glTF is not recommended unless you have a specific rason to use it over ufbx or working with a different file format.
+  FBX2glTF is not recommended unless you have a specific reason to use it over ufbx or working with a different file format.
 - **Allow Geometry Helper Nodes** enables or disables geometry helper nodes
 - **Embedded Texture Handling:** Controls how textures embedded within fbx